DavidILLX/ncaa-project-de/README.md

 Now that this is set up, just add the project's ID as the default connected project on GCloud:
 <pre lang="markdown">`gcloud auth application-default set-quota-project PROJECT-ID`</pre>

 Now, all that is needed is simple.
 It will take some time to set up.
-PostgreSQL and Dataproc usually takes about 4 - 5 min:
+PostgreSQL and Dataproc usually take about 4 - 5 minutes:
 <pre lang="markdown">`terraform init`</pre>
 <pre lang="markdown">`terraform plan`</pre>
 <pre lang="markdown">`terraform apply`</pre>

 Logging into the VM with SSH key.
 You need the external IP from the VM on GCloud when it is running.
 Check the External IP to connect to the VM machine.
-With a command, you can access the VM or create a config file witha  structure like this
+With a command, you can access the VM or create a config file with a  structure like this
 <pre lang="markdown">ssh -i ~/.ssh/gcp_ssh user@externalip</pre>

 <pre lang="markdown">Host vm-instance-1